jmh3434/java-precourse/Precourse Java.md

 ```

 -   Concrete class implements the JumpBehavior interface
--   We are ovveriding that JumpBehavior interface by actually implementing it.. printing out "I'm Jumping"
+-   We are overriding that JumpBehavior interface by actually implementing it.. printing out "I'm Jumping"